-Family members may get out of the vehicle for finals goodbyes but must stay at the vehicle; a porta-potty will be available along the entrance road if needed.
+Family members may get out of the vehicle for finals goodbyes but must stay at the vehicle.
 Camp staff will bring your camper to their staff member.
 Luggage will be transported to living units, and staff will assist campers with setting up their beds and begin orienting them to camp.